sonatype-nexus-community/jake-github-action/README.md

 ## Example Usage

-The example below shows the use of a piped package list.
+The example below shows the use of a custom package list file.
 ```
 name: Jake Github Action